 Those with permanent residency who have lived in Netherlands for an uninterrupted period of 5 years qualify to apply for Dutch citizenship.
 For those married to Dutch partners, a residency period of 3 years is required.
 You may have to renounce your previous citizenship as the Netherlands does not allow dual nationality.
 On acceptance you will have to attend a citizenship ceremony and swear an oath of allegiance to the Netherlands.

 Please note, unfortunately we cannot answer individual questions on immigration issues.
 Regulations are subject to change.
-For the latest info check the official Dutch government immigration service (ind.nl).
+For the latest information check the official Dutch government immigration service (ind.nl).
 Alternatively consult an immigration lawyer.